ba-st/GitHub-setup/README.md

 - Clone this repository
 - Execute `setup.sh` providing the required information
 - Review the proposed files and adapt it to your own needs
-- Clone you new repository
+- Clone your new repository
-- You can ease the releases configuration in Travis CI by using `travis setup releases` on you repo and copying the encrypted key to the proposed travis yml file
+- You can ease the releases configuration in Travis CI by using `travis setup releases` on your repo and copying the encrypted key to the proposed travis yml file
 - Move the proposed file structure into your repo
 - Commit and push the changes to GitHub
 - Go to the repo settings and protect the master branch